iambigJ/iambigj/README.md

-I'm delighted to be a small part of the open-source community.
+I'm Happy to be a small part of the open-source community.

 * ✉️  You can contact me at [alijavadij@gmail.com](mailto:alijavadij@gmail.com)
 * 🧠  I'm learning advanced concepts for scaling web applications